-The estimated parameters suggest that in in my sample financial covenants are amended primarily because (1) the precision of contractible information is low and (2) the cost of amending covenants is considerably less than the cost of misallocating control rights.
+The estimated parameters suggest that in in my sample financial covenants are amended primarily because (1) the precision of contractible information is low, and (2) the cost of amending covenants is considerably less than the cost of misallocating control rights.
 The estimated precision of contractible information is quite low: if covenants do not make any errors in one state, they will make errors in the other state about 31.3% of the time.
 The first explanation for amendments in the data seems to be that the parties face a high level of contractual incompleteness: the accounting numbers used in financial covenants do not capture the true state of the world well.

 The second explanation for amendments - persistent non-contractible information - finds some support in the data: the estimated persistences of states when the manager and the bank are the best parties-in-control are low.
-Conditional on a company being financially healthy, i.e., not needing lender's intervention, in one year after the contract is signed, the company will stay healthy next year only with a 65.4% chance.
+Conditional on a company being financially healthy, i.e., not needing a lender's intervention, in one year after the contract is signed, the company will stay healthy next year only with a 65.4% chance.
 The state when the bank needs to take control is even less persistent: if the bank should have control rights in one year, this will be the case in two years only with a probability of 50.1%.
 Overall, the data suggest that the non-contractible state of the world is not very persistent, implying that contract amendments happen often not because of the persistence of non-contractible information.

-The final theoretical reason why financial covenants are amended is that amendments are cheap compared to the misallocation of control rights.
-The empirical estimate of the amendment cost is about 1.8% of the average cost of control misallocation, while the waiver cost is around 140%, 15 suggesting that amending financial covenants in advance is indeed much cheaper from the total surplus perspective than facing control misallocation later when it occurs.
+The final reason why financial covenants are amended is that amendments are cheap compared to the misallocation of control rights.
+The empirical estimate of the amendment cost is about 1.8% of the average cost of control misallocation, while the waiver cost is around 140%, 16 suggesting that amending financial covenants in advance is indeed much cheaper from the total surplus perspective than facing control misallocation later when it occurs.
+The large difference in costs of waivers and amendments is reasonable given the model's structure and institutional evidence.
+In the model, an amendment can save at most one period's worth of waiver cost, while in reality, one amendment can prevent multiple waivers in the future.
+The large waiver cost obtained from the data may represent the discounted sum of all the waiver costs a typical amendment saves.
+In addition, institutionally, a waiver can be considerably costlier than an amendment.
+First, amendments are crafted in advance under little pressure, while waivers typically have to be resolved quickly.
+These differences imply larger legal fees for waivers than for amendments.
+Second, the reputational and other costs of the waiver itself may be substancial.